dmgeurts/getcert_vmware/README.md

   + Manually create the host with the FQDN of vCenter.
     + Edit the host to add the enrolled host under 'managed by'.
   + Create a Service Principal for vCenter: `HTTP/fqdn@DOMAIN.COM`
-    + Edit it Service Principal to add the enrolled host under 'managed by'.
+    + Edit the Service Principal to add the enrolled host under 'managed by'.

 + vCenter credentials:
   + With the following vCenter privileges: